CGCookie/handbook/CONTRIBUTING.md

 ### Pull Requests
 You should open a pull request when you have specific changes to make.
-To do this, go to the file you wish to change, clikc Edit, and then choose *Create a new branch for this commit and start a pull request* at the bottom.
+To do this, go to the file you wish to change, click Edit, and then choose *Create a new branch for this commit and start a pull request* at the bottom.

 ## Approving Changes
 Any and all changes should be reviewed by Wes and Jonathan prior to commiting to the `master` branch.
 The comments section of pull requests will be used for this.